GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 You can check your `kubectl` version with this command:

     kubectl version

+## Setup

+In this section, you create a project, download the tutorial files, and create a GKE cluster.

 1. Create a project in the [Cloud Console](https://console.cloud.google.com/).
 1. [Enable billing for your project](https://cloud.google.com/billing/docs/how-to/modify-project).